-- (1) Subject to subsection (2), a head of department who intends to resign his office shall give to the Deputy Governor at least three months written notice of his intention to resign. - (2) The Deputy Governor, the Attorney General, the Financial Secretary, the Director of Public Prosecutions and the Registrar shall give to the Governor at least three month's written notice of his intention to resign. - (3) An officer requiring legal qualifications shall give to the Governor at least one month's written notice of his intention to resign.
+- (1) Subject to subsection (2), a head of department who intends to resign his office shall give to the Deputy Governor at least three months' written notice of his intention to resign. - (2) The Deputy Governor, the Attorney General, the Financial Secretary, the Director of Public Prosecutions and the Registrar of the High Court shall give to the Governor at least three months' written notice of his intention to resign.

-- (4) A staff member who intends to resign his office shall give to the Deputy Governor one month's written notice of his intention to resign. - (5) A public officer employed on a fixed-term employment agreement who intends to resign his office shall notify the Deputy Governor or the Governor as the case may be in accordance with the terms of his fixed-term employment agreement. - (6) A public officer who fails to comply with this section is liable to pay the full amount of his monthly salary in lieu of notice. - (7) The amount due under subsection (4) may be recovered as a civil debt.
+- (3) An officer requiring legal qualifications shall give to the Governor at least one month's written notice of his intention to resign. - (4) A staff member who intends to resign his office shall give to the Deputy Governor at least one months' written notice of his intention to resign. - (5) A public officer employed on a fixed-term employment agreement who intends to resign his office shall notify the Deputy Governor or the Governor as the case may be of his intention to resign in accordance with the terms of his fixed-term employment agreement. - (6) A public officer who fails to comply with this section is liable to pay the full amount of his monthly salary in respect of the required period of notice. - (7) The amount due under subsection (6) may be recovered as a civil debt.